英語訳

 【Lower Section】

-Answer: Though not using six practices, using non-defiled wisdom's power to suppress lower ground afflictions and be born in upper form realm.
-However, [they] are not born in formless [realm] because [there is] no benefit.
+Answer: Although they do not use the six practices, by the power of uncontaminated wisdom (*anāsrava-jñāna*) they suppress the afflictions of the lower ground and are born in the upper form realm.
+However, they are not born in the formless realm, because there is no benefit [in doing so].

 【Lower Section】